bkw777/TANDY_600_RAM/README.md

 # History / Credits

+* 20210812 v004 - Un-scrambled the address & data lines so for example D4 on the bus goes to D4 on the chip.
+Redrew the schematic.
+Redrew the pcb.

-* 20210812 Removed the 74HC08
+* 20210812 v003 - Removed the 74HC08

-* 20210811 Made the original KiCad files more portable and self-contained.
+* 20210811 v002 - Made the original KiCad files more portable and self-contained.
 Added 3d models.
 Added project local symbol and footprint libraries and moved all symbols & footprints and to it.
 Massaged the PCB layout and silkscreen.
 The circuit is still the original circuit electrically.

-* 20170104 - I asked on the Tandy Color Computer Facebook group if anyone could clone the 96K ram board for Model 600, and Jayeson Lee-Steere did so.
-I sent him an original module to examine, and he produced Model600Sram_v1.1 and placed it in the public domain.
+* 20170104 v001 / Model600Sram_v1.1 - I asked on the Tandy Color Computer Facebook group if anyone could clone a 96K ram board for Model 600, and Jayeson Lee-Steere produced Model600Sram_v1.1 and placed it in the public domain.
 https://www.facebook.com/groups/2359462640/permalink/10154864662292641/